Essential gene: Eukaryotes

+Yeast

 In Saccharomyces cerevisiae (budding yeast) 15-20% of all genes are essential.
 In Schizosaccharomyces pombe (fission yeast) 4,836 heterozygous deletions covering 98.4% of the 4,914 protein coding open reading frames have been constructed.
 1,260 of these deletions turned out to be essential.
+Genome minimization studies have also revealed a limited set of metabolic genes that though not essential, they are difficult to remove without significantly affecting the efficiency of the global metabolism.
+These genes have more genetic and protein-protein interactions, are single copy and more conserved than the average metabolic gene.

+Animals

 Similar screens are more difficult to carry out in other multicellular organisms, including mammals (as a model for humans), due to technical reasons, and their results are less clear.
 However, various methods have been developed for the nematode worm C. elegans, the fruit fly, and zebrafish (see table).
 A recent study of 900 mouse genes concluded that 42% of them were essential although the selected genes were not representative.